Graded Lie structure on cohomology of some exact monoidal categories: Exact categories and extensions

 \begin{definition} The object $P$ of an exact category $\C$ is called {\it projective} if any deflation $X\rightarrow P$ is a split epimorphism.
 The resolution $(P, d, \mu_P )$ of $X \in \C$ is called projective if $P_i$ is projective for each $i \ge 0$. \end{definition}

 If $X$ has a projective resolution $(P, d, \mu_P )$, standard arguments show that there exists a canonical isomorphism of abelian groups ($\kk$-spaces if $\C$ is $\kk$-linear) $\Ext^n_\C(X, Y )\cong\Ker \Hom_\C(d_{n}, Y )/ \Ima \Hom_\C(d_{n-1}, Y )$.
-Moreover, the Yoneda product on the left side of this isomorphism can be calculated on the right side via the so-called lifting technique.
+Moreover, the Yoneda product on the left side of this isomorphism can be calculated on the right side via a standard lifting technique.
 In this paper we will restrict ourselves to the case of $n$-extensions of objects $X\in\C$ having projective resolutions.
-Projective resolutions are a standard tool for studying homological algebra and all interesting examples that we know admit this tool, so our setting does not seem to be very restrictive.

 Let us recall the construction of the isomorphism of abelian groups $\Ext^n_\C(X, Y )\cong\Ker \Hom_\C(d_{n}, Y )/ \Ima \Hom_\C(d_{n-1}, Y )$.
 Let us first pick some {\it $n$-cocycle}, i.e.\ a degree $n$ chain map $f : P\rightarrow Y$.
 We denote by $K(f)$ the element